Yaaseen-Basit/ai-readiness-dashboard/README.md

 ---

-*(This project is for demonstrative and academic use, showcasing data engineering and ethical practices.
-The data and insights are for illustrative purposes and not to be used for real-world decisions.
-All work is performed with respect for intellectual property and in the spirit of data protection laws.)*
+*(This is a portfolio project created to demonstrate my skills in data engineering, analysis, and ethical project management.
+The mock scores are for demonstration.
+All work adheres to professional standards and a respect for intellectual property.)*